ESCR #4

 Even insects are being monitored throughout the island, multiple insect traps are brightly lit at night.
 As I stroll between trees, a black woodpecker curiously looks at me from behind a tree, while I try to observe him, in turn.

 Walking across the western beach, I notice Marja’s footprints in the sand.
 There are not many women on the island, they are unmistakably from her hiking boots.
-Reminds me of Robinson Crusoe, who comes across his own footprints one day.
+Later , I also detect my own footprints, from yesterday.
+This reminds me of Robinson Crusoe, who comes across his own footprints one day.
 I detect other marks, left by diverse animals (mink, in this case).

 Looking at my own footprints in the sand, I notice the lines on the rock nearby.
 These traces were left by a glacier a long time ago.
 They will stay on, while my traces will be washed away by the sea rather soon.